Hot-melt Extrusion Formulation Screening

 There are various processing methods that are used for ASD formulations screening.
 Herein we consider physical mixture, solvent casting, hot-melt extrusion and VCM (Vacuum Compression Molding).

-Hot-melt extrusion, which was originally used in plastic, food and metals, has gained a significant role in the 1970s and nowadays it's widely used in pharmaceutical applications and drug manufacturing (Source:
+Hot-melt extrusion, which was originally used in plastic, food, and metals, has gained a significant role in the 1970s and nowadays it's widely used in pharmaceutical applications and drug manufacturing

-Melt Extrusion: Materials, Technology and Drug Product Design, edited by Michael A. Repka, Nigel Langley, James DiNunzio.
-Link here).
-Hot-melt extrusion allows preparing fast release solid dispersion dosage forms.
-The physical mixture of a drug and a water-soluble carrier is heated directly until they both melt.
-The melted mixture is then cooled and solidified rapidly in an ice bath with vigorous stirring.
+The physical mixture of a drug and a carrier is heated directly via shear heating and conduction until they form a melt.
+The melted mixture is then cooled and solidified rapidly after the die plate.
 The final solid mass is then crushed, pulverized, and sieved, which can be compressed into tablets with the help of tabletting agents.
-(Source: W. L. Chiou and S. Riegelman, “Pharmaceutical applications of solid dispersion systems,” Journal of Pharmaceutical Sciences, vol. 60, no. 9, pp. 1281–1302, 1971).
+(Source).

-Hot-melt extrusion (HME) is the most preferred and effective method for manufacturing amorphous solid dispersions at production scale.
+Hot-melt extrusion (HME) is the most preferred and effective method for manufacturing amorphous solid dispersions at a production scale.
 Still, the main disadvantage of this technique consists in consuming large amounts of samples when used for formulation development.
+Dead volumes within the equipment yield cause unavoidable losses.

 How does VCM speed up drug formulation development?